 What is FIFO?

-FIFO stands for First In, First Out: when a customer redeems points, the oldest available points are applied first.
+FIFO stands for First In, First Out: when a shopper redeems points, the oldest available points are applied first.
 This helps keep your program transparent, accurate, and easy to maintain.

 Benefits for Retailers

-Encourages Timely Redemption β Customers are motivated to use their points before they expire, increasing engagement and preventing long-term point accumulation that could lead to financial liabilities.
+Encourages Timely Redemption – Shoppers are motivated to use their points before they expire, increasing engagement and preventing long-term point accumulation that could lead to financial liabilities.

-Prevents Hoarding & Overspending β FIFO discourages customers from stockpiling points indefinitely, helping retailers control excessive redemptions that could strain profitability.
+Prevents Hoarding & Overspending – FIFO discourages shoppers from stockpiling points indefinitely, helping retailers control excessive redemptions that could strain profitability.

-Enhances Customer Experience β A transparent system where older points are used first ensures fairness and avoids customer frustration over unexpected expirations.
+Enhances Shopper Experience – A transparent system where older points are used first ensures fairness and avoids shopper frustration over unexpected expirations.

 How FIFO Logic Works in AIQ